-We all deserve a lil’ R&R every once in a while and that’s what staycations are for.
-Sometimes you just need to get out of the city and reconnect with nature by going hiking and pitching a tent at one of the many beautiful scenic camping sites in Hong Kong.
+We all deserve a little R&R every once in a while and that’s what staycations are for.
+And sometimes you just need to get out of the city and reconnect with nature by going hiking and pitching a tent at one of the many beautiful scenic camping sites in Hong Kong.

 But, if we’re being completely honest, camping can be a real hassle.
 If you’re looking to enjoy a countryside getaway without all the trouble of having to pitch your own tent, glamping is the answer to your prayers.
-From Native American tippee tents to bubble tents to caravan camping in the meadows, follow our guide to enjoy the best glamping experiences in Hong Kong.
+From Native American tippee tents at Sai Yuen to Mingle Farm’s bubble tents to caravan camping in the meadows, follow our guide to enjoy the best glamping experiences in Hong Kong.

-Looking for a quick getaway?
-How about staying overnight at one of Hong Kong’s best hotel instead?
+RECOMMENDED: Tents and camping of any sort not your thing?
+How about staying overnight at one of Hong Kong’s best hotels instead?

 Hong Kong’s best glamping spots